Asbestos on Navy Ships

 Asbestos on Minesweepers

-Minesweepers helped destroy mines left behind by enemy fleets.
-Nearly 300 minesweepers are known to have used asbestos-containing materials.
+Minesweepers helped destroy mines left behind by enemy vessels.
+Nearly 300 U.S. Navy minesweepers are known to have used asbestos-containing materials prior to the early 1980s.

 Some of these minesweepers included: